North American B-25 Mitchell: Soviet Air Force

 The USSR received 862 B-25s (B, C, D, G, and J types) from the United States under Lend-Lease during World War II via the Alaska–Siberia ALSIB ferry route.
 A total of 870 B-25s were sent to the Soviets, meaning that 8 aircraft were lost during transportation.

 Other damaged B-25s arrived or crashed in the Far East of Russia, and one Doolittle Raid aircraft landed there short of fuel after attacking Japan.
 This lone airworthy Doolittle Raid aircraft to reach the Soviet Union was lost in a hangar fire in the early 1950s while undergoing routine maintenance.
-In general, the B-25 was operated as a ground-support and tactical daylight bomber (as similar Douglas A-20 Havocs were used).
+In general, the B-25 was operated as a ground-support and tactical day bomber (as similar Douglas A-20 Havocs were used).
 It saw action in fights from Stalingrad (with B/C/D models) to the German surrender during May 1945 (with G/J types).

 The B-25s that remained in Soviet Air Force service after the war were assigned the NATO reporting name "Bank".

 China

 Well over 100 B-25Cs and Ds were supplied to the Nationalist Chinese during the Second Sino-Japanese War.
-In addition, a total of 131 B-25Js were supplied to China under Lend-Lease.

-The four squadrons of the 1st BG (1st, 2nd, 3rd, and 4th) of the 1st Medium Bomber Group were formed during the war.
-They formerly operated Russian-built Tupolev SB bombers, then transferred to the B-25.
-The 1st BG was under the command of Chinese-American Composite Wing while operating B-25s.
-Following the end of the war in the Pacific, these four bombardment squadrons were established to fight against the Communist insurgency that was rapidly spreading throughout the country.
-During the Chinese Civil War, Chinese Mitchells fought alongside de Havilland Mosquitos.

-In December 1948, the Nationalists were forced to retreat to the island of Taiwan, taking many of their Mitchells with them.
-However, some B-25s were left behind and were pressed into service with the air force of the new People's Republic of China.
+An unknown number were abandoned with the retreat to Formosa.

 Brazilian Air Force

-During the war, the Força Aérea Brasileira received a few B-25s under Lend-Lease.
-Brazil declared war against the Axis powers in August 1942 and participated in the war against the U-boats in the southern Atlantic.
-The last Brazilian B-25 was finally declared surplus in 1970.
+During the war and after WWII, Brazil received 80 B-25s, with the first delivery prior to December 1941.